tarwn/lessthandot-hugo/blogs/content/posts/2018-02-27-meet-launchready-a-saas-product-that-almost-was.md

 ### 11. Automatically upgrade tests to match incoming developer changes

-Once developers can run locally, they&#8217;ll see what tests break on purposes due to their changes and need to be updated.
+Once developers can run locally, they'll see what tests break on purposes due to their changes and need to be updated.
 Allow them to create a new versions of the test or page definitions and save them to the central service.
 When running tests against the staging environment, run the officially blessed version for the trunk and, if it fails, attempt to run outstanding draft versions and promote them to the blessed version if they pass, automatically incorporating the developer test changes in when their code changes appear.

 ### 12. Display customer impact on tests